AksharPrajapati/Namaste-React/README.md

 ## What is the difference between Client-Side Routing and Server-Side Routing?
 - **Client-Side Routing**: Routes are handled on the client side, enabling instant updates without reloading the page.
 - **Server-Side Routing**: Routes are fetched from the server, requiring a full page reload for navigation.

+# -------------- Episode 08 -------------- #

+## How do you create Nested Routes react-router-dom cofiguration ?
+- Using child routing

+## What is the order of life cycle method calls in Class Based Components ?
+- Constructor -> Rendering -> ComponentDidMount() -> ComponentDidUpdate() -> ComponentWillUnMount()
+- First Render all UI and then only call ComponentDidMount() as it's taking time to load data.

+## Why do we use componentDidMount?
+- Called after Mounting/Rendering.
+We will use it to handle APIs and it calls once when we insatnce is created.

+## Why do we use componentWillUnmount?
+- To cleanup the code or unmount the component.

+## Why do we use super(props) in constructor?
+- it allows us to use this keyword from parent class of React.